-Alexander Evans has been an Osteopath for 22 years, having worked abroad in the French Alps and British Columbia.
+Alexander Evans has been an Osteopath since 1999, having worked abroad in the French Alps and British Columbia.
 After moving back to the UK in 2020 he brings a wealth of experience and insight into treating a wide variety of patients in Wokingham.
-Asides treating patients with us at Wokingham Osteopaths & Massage he also works in clinics in Maidenhead and Swindon.
+He incorporates Cranial Osteopathy into many of his treatments, with a special interest in treating headaches and migraines.

 What influenced you to study and practice Osteopathy?

 I became interested in Osteopathy after I injured my neck in a collapsed scrum playing rugby.
 Osteopathy helped me recover and get playing again.
 At the time I worked in the city and sat in front of a PC for long hours so had regular maintenance treatment for a stiff neck and back.
 I got more and more interested in the profession.
 I studied at the British School of Osteopathy (now University College of Osteopathy) graduating in 1999.

 How and where have you practiced Osteopathy?

 Being a sportsman all my life I’ve had a keen interest in sports injuries especially rugby and skiing injuries.
 Ultimately to be strong at any sport you need a good athletic platform to work from and I have used osteopathy to identify weak structures and postural imbalances to help athletes identify areas to work on to improve performance, prevent further injury and achieve their goals.
 Having lived in the mountains for 12 years in Whistler and Chamonix I’ve had the opportunity to work with elite athletes on the Canadian national snowboard team, BC ski team, X-Game gold medal winners, winners of the Freeride World tour in skiing and snowboarding.
 I also worked with numerous athletes training for the Whistler Iron Man and the UTMB in Chamonix.

 What do Alex’s patients say about his treatment?